-The following discussion of the predicted pedestrian wind conditions for the subject site is accompanied by Figures 3A-6B, illustrating wind conditions at grade level for the proposed and existing massing scenarios, and Figures 7A-7D, illustrating wind conditions over the common amenity terrace serving the proposed development at the MPH Level.
-Conditions are presented as continuous contours of wind comfort throughout the subject site and correspond to the comfort classes noted in Section 4.4.
+The following discussion of the predicted pedestrian wind conditions for the subject site is accompanied by Figures 3A-3D, which illustrate seasonal wind conditions at grade level for the proposed massing scenario, and Figures 4A-4D, which illustrate wind conditions over the Level 9 amenity terrace.
+Conditions are presented as continuous contours of wind comfort within and surrounding the subject site and correspond to the various comfort classes noted in Section 4.4.
 Wind conditions suitable for sitting are represented by the colour blue, standing by green, strolling by yellow, and walking by orange; uncomfortable conditions are represented by the colour magenta.